gmoxon7/Quadruped/README.md

 # Nano switch
-A rpository containing a back up of all required files for the production of the Nano switch (custom low profile limit switch)
+A repository containing a back up of all required files for the production of the Nano switch (custom low profile limit switch)